jundalisay/sp/content/en/superphysics/principles/chapter-08.md

 {{< i s="/graphics/psych/think.jpg" a="Thinking" c="The different relative directions and energies of the Positive Force explain the differences in the actions of the mind" >}}

-Genius is a mind that has enough subtlety to access the higher mind easily.
+Genius is a state of mind that has enough subtlety to access the higher mind easily.

-Stupidity is a mind that has no access to the higher mind and is confined to the lower mind.
+Stupidity is a state of mind that has no access to the higher mind and is confined to the lower mind.
 For example, a stupid mind would answer `1 + 1 = 11` because it has no access to a new idea of `2`.

+Enlightenment is a state of mind that has made contact with the subtlest waves in the higher mind.
+This allows it to penetrate the cruder waves which create Maya or the illusion of physical existence.

 In terms of feeling-waves: